 Validation rules are also triggered during data operations such as insert, upsert, and delete.
 To prevent this, expectations can be added to skip validation rules for specific data management users.

-Instead of updating the owner field of Salesforce records with data management tools, the owner of Salesforce records can also transferred from one to another user within Salesforce.
+Instead of updating the owner field of Salesforce records with data management tools, the owner of Salesforce records can also be transferred from one to another user within Salesforce.
 The Salesforce Mass Transfer feature is available for many standard objects and custom objects.

 Transferring owners using the Mass Transfer feature supports transferring related records.